beximo/onboarding_screen/README.md

 # onboarding_screen
-A customizable onboarding screen for your flutter apps
+A customizable onboarding screen with different options and animations for your flutter apps.

 ## Getting Started